imagingbook/imagingbook-maven-repository/README.md

 The file and directory structure of a Maven repository are precisely defined and we must make sure that our repository strictly complies with these rules.

-1. Create and intialize a **public** repository on GitHub - let's call it ``MAVEN-REPO``.
+1. Create and intialize a **public** repository on GitHub - let's call it ``maven-repo``.
 Note that if the repository is private, then some resources (e.g., pom-xml files) are not publicly accessible!

 2. Clone your reopository to your local file system.